skissane/snail4java/ROADMAP.md

-which even the underlying operating system is written in Snail/Slug, and all the necessary development tools (editor, compiler, assembler, linker, version control, diff/patch/search tools, issue tracker, code coverage, profiling, debugging, etc) are too.
+which even the underlying operating system is written in Snail/Slug, and all the necessary development tools (editor, compiler, assembler, linker, version control, diff/patch/search tools, issue tracker, code coverage, profiling, debugging, build tool, etc) are too.
 However, I realise that is an extremely ambitious goal, so odds are I am never going to achieve it.